Ireland:National University of Ireland, Galway

 A semester long, for-credit Service Learning module "Service Learning – Literacy Project for Study Abroad Students," which teaches students about literacy, reading awareness and reading strategies and involves working on a one-to-one basis with elementary and high school students in homework clubs in Galway, is open to interested study away students.
 Visiting students who do not get the opportunity to participate in this course can volunteer their services through ther University’s ALIVE program (A Learning Initiative and the Volunteering Experience).

 NUI Galway is located in downtown Galway, and is one of the most historic universities in the Republic of Ireland.
 It has a student population of 16,000.
-The city of Galway is located on the west coast of Ireland, and is the third largest city in the Republic of Ireland.
+The city of Galway is located on the west coast of Ireland, and is the fourth largest city in the Republic of Ireland.
 With a population of 75,000 people, it is considered Ireland’s "cultural heart," and over 10% of the local population are bi-lingual speakers of English and Irish.